Skip to main navigation Skip to search Skip to main content

 Research Focus

-I am currently working on a third monograph (for the Formations series, in conjunction with the Alliance for the Study of Adoption and Culture, U.S.) which focuses upon the rich traditions and histories of folkloric orality that were the precursors to adoption law and policy.
+I am currently working on a third monograph for the Formations series (Ohio State University Press) in conjunction with the Alliance for the Study of Adoption and Culture (ASAC) which focuses upon the rich traditions and histories of folkloric oralities on foundlings' 'rights' (and rights violations) which were the precursors to adoption's current norms, laws, and policies.

 Research Interests

-In addition to my research on areas of Critical Adoption Studies/Adoptees' Rights, I also research and publish within the field of the Humanities, e.g. exploring issues of social justice as they appear in works of fiction.
+I have published and edited SI's within the field of the Humanities, e.g. exploring issues of social justice as they appear in works of fiction.
 Recent pieces include:

 'Social Justice Tropes in Law and Literature: Rights Narratives, Legal Fictions, (Un)writeable Wrongs' [Special Issue] Liverpool Law Review (2023) (44) (3)